CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents

 Results

 We evaluate seven baselines—two rule-based (Nav2 w/ AMCL, Nav2 w/ GPS) and five learning-based (GNM, ViNT, NoMaD, NavDP, CANVAS)—over 100 delivery episodes on urban sidewalk scenarios.
-Learning-based methods rely solely on RGB cameras (CANVAS additionally uses GPS), while rule-based methods are equipped with a 360° 3D LiDAR.
+Learning-based methods rely primarily on RGB cameras (NavDP additionally uses depth, CANVAS additionally uses GPS), while the rule-based Nav2 baselines use a 360° 3D LiDAR with GPS.

 Overall Economic Performance

 No evaluated method is economically viable.
 All seven methods yield negative contribution margins, resulting in no finite break-even point (BEP).
-The best-performing method is CANVAS at −27.36$/run, equipped with only an RGB camera and GPS, outperforming LiDAR-equipped Nav2 w/ GPS (−35.46$/run).
-Pedestrian safety costs are the dominant operational cost across all methods, ranging from 9.30$/run (NavDP) to 29.89$/run (ViNT).
+The best-performing method is CANVAS at −$28.40/run, equipped with only an RGB camera and GPS, outperforming LiDAR-equipped Nav2 w/ GPS (−$37.34/run).
+Pedestrian safety costs are the dominant operational cost across all methods, ranging from $9.30/run (NavDP) to $29.89/run (ViNT).

 Overall economic performance results